-On February 19, 2020, LMAPCD and the permitted facility revised a previous Board Order that required installation and operation of the Kosmosdale site to allow for construction of a new stack as an alternative to monitoring.
-On March 16, 2020, the permitted facility notified LMAPCD in accordance with the revised Board Order that it would construct a new stack consistent with the parameters evaluated by LMAPCD, EPA and DAQ during Fall 2019.
-As a result, LMAPCD will submit a proposal to the EPA to discontinue the Kosmosdale site (proposed ID 21-111-0065) in the Summer of 2020.
+On February 19, 2020, LMAPCD and the permitted facility revised a Board Order to allow for construction of a new stack as an alternative to ambient air quality monitoring.
+On March 16, 2020, the permitted facility notified LMAPCD in accordance with the revised Board Order that it would construct a new stack consistent with the parameters evaluated by LMAPCD, the Environmental Protection Agency (EPA), and the Kentucky Division for Air Quality (KDAQ) during the Fall of 2019.
+Based on ongoing discussions between LMAPCD, EPA, KDAQ, and the permitted facility, the previously planned Kosmosdale site was officially proposed for discontinuation in an addendum to the 2020 network plan.
+This addendum was made available for public comment during the Spring of 2021.
+Following conclusion of the public comment period, and per approval from EPA, the Kosmosdale site will no longer be included in the KDAQ Network plan.